AndreaPremate/Direct-Methods-for-Sparse-Matrices/README.md

 For C++ we have decided to use the `Eigen-3.3.9` library.

 ## R
-For R we have decided to use the `SparseM` library.
+For R we have decided to use the `Matrix` library.